gwu-cs-advos/advos_book/doc/c04_case_studies.md

 Given this, it is necessary for applications that provide services and resources to be able to "hook" into the namespace, and provide their resources there.
 The window manager should be able to publish its window data as "files" that can be manipulated by GUI libraries; network connections should be exposed as files (as opposed to the `socket`, `bind`, `accept`, `listen` networking API); and our text editors should have various windows exposed via the filesystem so that they don't need to implement the likes of `grep`.

-The key to understanding understanding how services might expose their resources via the filesystem starts with UNIX's `mount`.
+The key to understanding how services might expose their resources via the filesystem starts with UNIX's `mount`.
 `mount` takes a file in the filesystem (usually in `/dev/*`) that often represents the device to be mounted, and it takes the location in the filesystem on which to mount the device (the mount point).
 This operation has the feeling of [inception](https://en.wikipedia.org/wiki/Inception) because what was a file on the FS (in `/dev/*`) now creates a whole *subtree* on the file system at the mount point.
 We think of this blandly as exposing the FS of a device.